fhunleth/voronoi/README.md

 ## License

-MIT License - Feel free to use, modify, and distribute this code.
+CC0 (Creative Commons Zero) - This work is dedicated to the public domain.
+You can copy, modify, distribute and perform the work, even for commercial purposes, all without asking permission.

 ## Created